gitmachtl/scripts/cardano/ff-testnet/README.md

 <br>```./05b_genDelegationCert.sh <PoolNodeName> <DelegatorStakeAddressName>```
 <br>```./05b_genDelegationCert.sh mypool owner``` this will delegate the Stake in the PaymentAddress of the Payment/Stake combo with name owner to the pool mypool

-*Make sure to fund your name/owner.payment.addr now with enought funds to stay above the pledge set in 05a, and to pay for the pool registration fee!*

 * **05c_regStakepoolCert.sh:** register your name.pool.cert certificate and also your name.deleg.cert certificate with funds from name.payment.addr on the blockchain. it also generates the name.pool.id file.
 <br>```./05c_regStakepoolCert.sh <PoolNodeName> <OwnerStakeAddressName>```
 <br>```./05c_regStakepoolCert.sh mypool owner``` this will register your pool mypool with the ownerStake owner on the blockchain